Tigers agree to 1-year deal with right-hander Iván Nova

-Detroit’s deal with Nova includes $500,000 in performance bonuses.
+Detroit’s deal with Nova includes $500,000 in performance bonuses: $250,000 each for 10 starts and 75 innings pitched.
 In recent years, the rebuilding Tigers have typically added pitchers on short-term deals, who can then become trade candidates if they pitch well.
 Nova fits that trend.

 Earlier this offseason, the Tigers signed catcher Austin Romine, who was a teammate of Nova’s with the Yankees.